-With summer just around the corner, a number of special celebrations are probably about to populate your social calendar.
-Whether it’s a graduation shindig, bridal shower, engagement party, birthday soirée, or wedding, there’s no reason you can’t celebrate life’s milestones with your friends and family and stick to your weight-loss goals.
-Thanks to the abundance of vegetables and fruits during this season, there are likely to be plenty of South Beach Diet–friendly offerings at these fêtes.
-And while there are sure to be fried foods and other unhealthy dishes served, if you’re equipped with strategies to overcome temptations you’ll be able to stick to your healthy eating plan.
-To help you stay on track with your diet, follow our tips for surviving the summer party season.
+With summer in full swing, a number of special celebrations are probably about to populate your social calendar.
+Whether it’s a bridal shower, a wedding, or a birthday bash, you can easily celebrate life’s milestones with your friends and family and stick to your weight-loss goals.
+Thanks to the abundance of vegetables and fruits available during this season, there are likely to be plenty of South Beach Diet–friendly offerings at these festivities.
+And while there are also sure to be fried foods and other unhealthy dishes served, if you’re equipped with strategies to overcome temptations you’ll be able to stick to your healthy eating plan.
+To help you stay on track with your diet, follow these tips for surviving the summer party season.

 Weeks Before the Party…